biocatiit/website/content/pages/users_howto_sec_saxs_collect.rst

 #.
 Every buffer you use for SEC-SAXS should be filtered and degassed.

 #.
-Every buffer for SEC-SAXS needs to be split into two bottles,
-    one for the FPLC and one for the coflow sheath.
-Usually a 50-50 split is good, but if you have a small amount of buffer please talk to a beamline scientist.

-#.
 In SEC-SAXS experiments you should reserve ~50 mL of buffer in a falcon
     tube.
 This will be used for cleaning the sample loop, diluting samples, etc. It is convenient to not have to extract this from the larger buffer